evhub/coconut/DOCS.md

 - use of `u` to denote Unicode strings (all Coconut strings are Unicode strings), and
 - use of backslash continuations (use [parenthetical continuation](#enhanced-parenthetical-continuation) instead).

+Additionally, `--strict` disables deprecated features, making them entirely unavailable to code compiled with `--strict`.
 It is recommended that you use the `--strict` (or `-s`) flag if you are starting a new Coconut project, as it will help you write cleaner code.

 ## Integrations